-refer as sTomcat-Async (simplified TomcatAsync) and sTomcat-Sync (simplified TomcatSync).
+To better quantify the impact of context switches on the performance of different server architectures, we simplify the implementation of TomcatAsync and TomcatSync by removing out all the unrelated modules (e.g., servlet life cycle management, cache management, and logging) and only keeping the essential code related to request processing, which we refer as sTomcat-Async (simplified TomcatAsync) and sTomcat-Sync (simplified TomcatSync).
 As a reference, we implement two alternative designs of asynchronous servers aiming to reduce the frequency of context switches.
 The first alternative design, which we call sTomcat-Async-Fix, merges the processing of read event and write event from the same request by using the same worker thread.
-In this case, once a worker thread finishes preparing the response, it continues to send the response out (step 2 and 3 in Figure 3 no longer exist); thus processing one client request only requires two context switches: from the reactor thread to a worker thread and from the same worker thread back to the reactor thread.
+In this case, once a worker thread finishes preparing the response, it continues to send the response out (step 2) and 3 in Figure 3 no longer exist); thus processing one client request only requires two context switches: from the reactor thread to a worker thread and from the same worker thread back to the reactor thread.
 The second alternative design is the traditional singlethreaded asynchronous server.
 The single thread is responsible for both event monitoring and processing.
 The single-threaded implementation, which we refer as SingleT-Async, is supposed to have the least context switches.
-Table II summarizes the context switches for each server type when it processes one client request.1 Interested readers can check out our server implementation from GitHub [13] for further reference.
+Table II summarizes the context switches for each server type when it processes one client request.1 Interested readers can check out our server implementation from GitHub [14] for further reference.

 We compare the throughput and context switches among the four types of servers under increased workload concurrencies and server response sizes as shown in Figure 4.
 Comparing Figure 4(a) and 4(d), the maximum achievable throughput by each server type is negatively correlated with the context switch frequency during runtime experiments.
 For example, at workload concurrency 16, sTomcat-Async-Fix outperforms sTomcat-Async by 22% in throughput while the context switches is 34% less.
 In our experiments, the CPU demand for each request is positively correlated to the response size; small response size means small CPU computation demand, thus the portion of CPU cycles wasted in context switches becomes large.
-As a result, the gap in context switches between sTomcat-Async-Fix and sTomcat-Async reflects their throughput difference.
-Such hypothesis is further validated by the performance of SingleT-Async and sTomcat-Sync, which outperform sTomcat-Async by 91% and 57% in throughput, respectively (see Figure 4(a)).
-Such performance difference is also because of less context switches as shown in Figure 4(d).
-For example, the context switches of SingleT-Async is a few hundred per second, three orders of magnitude less than that of sTomcat-Async.
+As a result, the gap in context switches between sTomcat-Async-Fix and sTomcat-Async re-